ndennu/HoverView/README.md

 - v1.0.5

 ```
+- Added new tap event for BubbleView in delegate
 - Fixed README.md
-- Added new tap event for BubbleView
 ```

 - v1.0.3